 This morning, drive past the abbey ruins at Jedburgh into wild Northumberland National Park.
 Later, see a section of Hadrian’s Wall, the Roman coast-to-coast defense against marauding northern tribes.
 In York, England’s most complete medieval city, stand in awe in front of the great structure of York Minster, then follow your Tour Director through a maze of quaint streets, including the narrow Shambles.

 On the last leg of your journey, stop at Stratford-upon-Avon, the fascinating Elizabethan town.
 Take pictures of Anne Hathaway’s Cottage, visit SHAKESPEARE’S BIRTHPLACE, and enjoy a light LUNCH.
 On return to London at about 3:30 pm, a Shownight Theater Evening would be an incredible finale to your vacation.

-Morning guided sightseeing features Paris’ most famous highlights, including the gothic NOTRE DAME CATHEDRAL and THE LOUVRE.
+Morning guided sightseeing features Paris’ most famous highlights, including gothic NOTRE DAME Cathedral and THE LOUVRE.